Tongue-Tie for Children in Atlanta

 Tongue tie won’t prevent a child from speaking, but it can make it hard for them to speak clearly.
 For example, a child’s vocabulary might be age-appropriate, but their speech is hard to understand.

 A speech-language pathologist can work with a child who has trouble speaking clearly.
 Sometimes, kids can work through a problem or it might go away as they grow.
-In some cases, surgery is the best option.
+In some cases, surgery, such as tongue tie for children in Atlanta, is the best option.

 Symptoms can come and go as kids grow.
 A tongue tie that caused no trouble through early childhood may become a problem for older kids or teens who want to play a wind instrument or are frustrated or embarrassed because they can’t stick out their tongue.